markusheer/pathmarks/README.md

 ## Usage

-Install the extensions CRX file.
+Install the extensions via https://chrome.google.com/webstore/detail/pathmarks/ggpmfmmfnijpmkjebjdmdhacjdlkkjfb

 ## Development

-Fork it, change it, use it ;-).
+Fork it, change it, use it!